Álvaro Saieh

 Álvaro Saieh Bendeck (born 14 September 1949) is a Colombian academic, economist, and businessman.
 He is the chairman of CorpGroup, one of Chile's largest conglomerates.

 As of 2018, Forbes listed him as the 729th wealthiest person in the world, and 4th in Chile.

-He is currently a trustee at the University of Chicago, his alma mater.
+He is a trustee at the University of Chicago, his alma mater.

 Early life

 Álvaro Saieh was born on 14 September 1949, in Villanueva, La Guajira, Colombia.
-Of Palestinian and Lebanese ancestry, his parents are Chilean José Saieh and Colombian Elena Bendeck.
+Of Palestinian, Syrian, and Lebanese ancestry, A naturalized Chilean by descent, his parents are Chilean José Saieh and Colombian Elena Bendeck.

-At the age of three his family moved to Talca, Chile, where they started Casa Saieh, a family business that offered from electrical appliances to clothing.
+At the age of three, his family moved to Talca, Chile, where they started Casa Saieh, a family business that offered electrical appliances to clothing.
 In this city, he started his education, finishing high school at Liceo Abate Molina.
-At 17 years old he moved to Santiago to pursue a degree in commercial engineering at Universidad de Chile, from which he graduated in 1972.
-In 1973 he started a postgraduate degree in Economics at the same university.
+At 17 years old, he moved to Santiago to pursue a degree in commercial engineering at Universidad de Chile, from which he graduated in 1972.
+In 1973, he started a postgraduate degree in Economics at the same university.
 Later, he attended The University of Chicago, where he pursued a master's degree in arts (1976) and a PhD in economics.

-His first years as a professional he worked in the public sector, being an economic adviser for the Ministerio de Vivienda y Urbanismo and the Ministerio de Obras Públicas.
+In his first years as a professional, he worked in the public sector, being an economic adviser for the Ministerio de Vivienda y Urbanismo and the Ministerio de Obras Públicas.
 He was also an economic adviser for the Banco Central de Chile and delegate of the Superintendencia de Bancos at Banco Continental.